There are three guarantees that apply to services. These are:

 The fit for purpose guarantee does not apply if:

-- you did not rely on the business's skill or judgment in agreeing to particular services
+- the consumer did not rely on your skill or judgment in agreeing to particular services

 - the services were professional services provided by a qualified architect or engineer.